-To test the ability of the model to separate sources, we generated digital mixtures of three sources positioned at three distinct positions in space (Fig. 3).
-In the left column are the spectrograms of the sources at their origin.
-Two of the sources (a harp playing the note "D"; center and bottom) were chosen to be identical; this example is thus particularly challenging, because the only cue for separating the sources is the filtering imposed by the HRTF.
+To test the model's ability to separate sources, we generated digital mixtures of three sources positioned at three distinct positions in space (Figure 3).
+On the left column are the spectrograms of the sources at their origin.
+Two of the sources (a harp playing the note "D", center and bottom) were chosen to be identical; this example is thus particularly challenging, since the only cue for separating the sources is the filtering imposed by the HRTF.

-Separation was nevertheless quite successful (Fig. 3, compare left and right columns).
-These results were typical: whenever the underlying assumptions about the sparseness of the stimulus were satisfied, sources consisting of mixtures of music, natural sounds, or speech were all separated well (Fig. 4).
-Separation worked particularly well for mixtures of sparsely representable sources (i.e., smaller sparseness index values), whereas it did not work for sources that were not sparsely represented (i.e., larger sparseness index values).
-Figure 5 shows that separation without differential prefiltering by the HRTF was unsuccessful, as was
+Separation was nevertheless quite successful (compare left and right columns).
+These results were typical: whenever the underlying assumptions about the sparseness of the stimulus were satisfied, sources consisting of mixtures of music, natural sounds or speech were all separated well (Figure 4).
+Separation worked particularly well for mixtures of sparsely representable sources (i.e. smaller sparseness index values), whereas it did not work for sources that were not sparsely represented (i.e. larger sparseness index values.)
+Figure 5 shows that separation without differential pre-filtering by the HRTF was unsuccessful, as was separation using the Gaussian prior instead of the sparseness prior (dense representation.)